 TIMES: 3:00pm-5:00pm (10 classroom hours per session)

-WINTER SESSION 1: February 5 - March 12
+WINTER SESSION 1: January 28 through February 25

-SPRING SESSION 2: April 2 - April 30
+SPRING SESSION 2: March 11 - April 22nd

 This fun Class is for the creative child who is determined to be on stage.
 Successful actors and performers start off on the stage learning how to be comfortable in their own skin so that they can begin to play the roles of other people.
 Our students learn that the creative process is not exclusively for some mysterious group of humans, but rather it is a simple and fun filled skill set that everyone should learn.
-Acting 101 Class is magical, fun and necessary for every young actor.

 We start the Class with creative dramatics, and by teaching students a number of exercises and games to help them get over the fear of performing in front of others.
 After we create this safe environment in which to explore, we begin skill building and creating characters for the stage.
+Acting 101 Class is magical, fun and necessary for every young actor.

-We apply the character work in scenes appropriate for students' age.
-Finally, after five weeks of training, we've created a show out of the work that we explored in class, and we put on a showcase to celebrate new found skills.
+WINTER SESSION - Creating Masks for Performance: We start this Class with creative physical comedy and mask work.
+Yes, we will be making masks out of plaster and found objects, using the masks to create character and performing on stage with new found mask and movement skills.
+Working with mask truly helps the young student to manage and get over the fear of performing in front of others, and too, teaches leadership skills needed for public speaking.
+After we create a safe environment in which to explore, we begin skill building and creating characters for the stage.
+We apply the character work in scenes appropriate for the student’s age.
+Finally, after five weeks of training, we will have a showcase of the work that we explored in class to celebrate new found skills by our young actors.

 ADULT ACTING SERIES

-Location: East Boynton Beach, FL, Beginning this Winter 2018, More Details T.B.A.
+Location: Beginning this Fall 2019, More Details T.B.A.

 Contact RMCT with your interest NOW to be the first to know about our upcoming Adult Acting Series!